 TEST 1: Checking Rocker Arm Actuation

-As you are probably already aware:
+As you're probably already aware:

 - The timing belt turns the camshaft.